griffithlab/pVACtools/docs/index.rst

 - A stray character at the end of one file was causing a syntax error in Python 3.8.
-The character has been removed. pVACtools should now be 3.8 compatible although some dependecies might not be compatible yet.
+The character has been removed. pVACtools should now be 3.8 compatible although some dependencies might not be compatible yet.

 New in version |version|
 ------------------------